gitcompu/pcbwork/PCBHatHat.md

 Jumpers make the board highly configurable providing you more choice and control over Singal routing and Power supply.
   1) PWR-SW-5V (@ Left Bottom) - Choose 5V power supply source between 5V-RPi or EXT or FTDI
   2) SW-3VPWR  (@ Left  Top)   - Choose 3.3V supply source between Pi or LM1117 regu (LM1117 sources from 5V)
-  3) SW-PD4 (@ Top Middle) - Routes pin PD4 of Mega 328 to CD4@MEGA-3DIGI-5V or Joystick or DHT11 (temperature sensor 1-wire proto)
+  3) SW-PD4 (@ Top Middle) - Routes pin PD4 (T0/XCK) of Mega 328 to CD4@MEGA-3DIGI-5V or Joystick or DHT11 (Temperature/Humidity sensor 1-wire proto)
-  4) SW-HALL (@ Bottom Right) - Routes pin PA0 of Mega 328 to CA3@328-2A1D-5V or HALL Analog Sensor A1302 (Magnet sensor)
+  4) SW-HALL (@ Bottom Right) - Routes pin PC1 (A1) of Mega 328 to CA3@328-2A1D-5V or HALL Analog Sensor A1302 (Magnet sensor)
   5) SW-IR-RECV (@ Bottom right)- Routes pin PD5 of Mega 328 to CD5@MEGA-3DIGI-5V or TSOP-4838 (3-pin IR Receiver IC for remote)
-  6) SW-LM35Z (@ Top Right) - Connect Mega 328 pin A0 to either connector pin CA2 or to LM35Z Analog temperature sensor.
+  6) SW-LM35Z (@ Top Right) - Connect Mega 328 pin PC0 (A0) to either connector pin CA2 or to LM35Z Analog temperature sensor.
   7) PB0-GP1 (@ Top Middle) - Connects PB0 Mega 328 pin to either 5G1 or 5G5
   8) PB1-GP2 (@ Top Middle) - Connects PB1 Mega 328 pin to either 5G2 or 5G7
-  9) RGB8_PI_TINY - Route with PB2 of (Mega 328) or 5G1 to Data input of the circular RGB LED strip
+  9) RGB8_PI_TINY - Route with PB2 of (Mega 328) or 5G1 to Data input of the circular RGB LED strip In simple words Mega 328's A0 and A1 either connect to Analog sensors (LM35Z temperature or Magnet Hall respectively) or to the connector 328-2A1D-5V.
+Similarly PD4 connect either to DHT11or to Joystick or to connector MEGA-3DIGI-5V.
+While PD5 connect either to TSOP-4838 (IR Recv IC) or to connector MEGA-3DIGI-5V.

 ### Do not power on board unless you have
-  1) Choose right 5 V supply either from RPi or Ext or FTDI  by jumper PWR-SW-5V (@ Left Bottom)
+  1) Choosen right 5 V supply either from RPi or Ext or FTDI  by jumper PWR-SW-5V (@ Left Bottom)
-  2) Choose right 3 V supply either from RPi or LM1117 regu  by SW-3VPWR (@ Left  Top)
+  2) Choosen right 3 V supply either from RPi or LM1117 regu  by SW-3VPWR (@ Left  Top)

 ### Safe Power Settings
   - when board connected to RPi via 14 pin header (@ Top Left)